paulrbts/blog/README.md

-# blog
+# didactic enchainment
-A basic blog.
+A simple personal blog/journal of some of my OS hacks for macOS and FreeBSD.